Mole | Facts, Diet, Habitat & Pictures

 Appearance

 Moles are small, burrowing mammals with cylindrical bodies and velvety, dark gray to black fur.
 They typically measure around 4 to 8 inches (10 to 20 centimeters) in length.
-Moles have strong, spade-like front limbs adapted for digging and broad, clawed feet.
+Mole has strong, spade-like front limbs adapted for digging and broad, clawed feet.

 Their eyes are tiny and often hidden beneath their fur, and they possess sensitive snouts with whiskers for navigation underground.
 Mole species may vary slightly in size and fur coloration.